Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model: Monte Carlo Simulations

-To better understand the source of these distortions, we focus on two representative cases in the unscaled model: one in which the first-stage appears relatively strong ($d=0.5$) and coverage is close to nominal, and one in which the instrument is weak ($d=2$) and coverage is severely distorted.
-Figures~\ref{fig:cov_beta_un} and~\ref{fig:cov_t-stat_un} display the empirical distributions of the TSLS estimator $\hat{\beta}$ and the associated $t$-statistic computed using Kojevnikov standard errors, for $n=2000$ and $\beta_0=0.4666$ across 1,000 Monte Carlo replications.
-In both cases, the sampling distribution of $\hat{\beta}$ remains centered near the true parameter, but its shape varies sharply with instrument strength.
-Under a presumably strong first-stage, the distribution is approximately normal, in line with standard large-sample TSLS theory.
-Under weak instruments, however, $\hat{\beta}$ exhibits heavy tails and pronounced non-Gaussian features; in weakly identified settings, IV estimators are known to have Cauchy-like or multimodal finite-sample distributions, invalidating normal approximations and conventional inference (\cite{staigerstock97, andrews2019weak}).
-This behavior is mirrored in the distribution of the corresponding $t$-statistics, which display clear departures from normality and pronounced multi-modality, explaining the observed over-coverage of confidence intervals.
+To better understand these distortions, Figures~\ref{fig:cov_beta_un} and~\ref{fig:cov_t-stat_un} in Appendix Section~\ref{SA3_figures} display the empirical distributions of the TSLS estimator \(\hat{\beta}\) and the associated \(t\)-statistic computed using network-dependent standard errors.
+The figures compare two unscaled cases: a relatively strong first stage (\(d=0.5\)) and a weak first stage (\(d=2\)).
+In both cases, the sampling distribution of \(\hat{\beta}\) remains centered near the true parameter, but in the weak case it becomes heavy-tailed, while the associated \(t\)-statistics display clear departures from normality and multi-modality (e.g., see \cite{staigerstock97, andrews2019weak} for discussions in the weak-instruments case).
+These patterns reflect ill-conditioned first-stage inversions in the TSLS variance formula and explain the observed over-coverage of conventional confidence intervals.

-A practical mechanism underlying these pathologies is instability in the first-stage projection.
-When the first stage is nearly singular, the matrix inversions that enter the TSLS variance formula become ill-conditioned, producing highly variable—and occasionally extremely large—standard errors.
-This suggests that TSLS standard errors may be poorly behaved in finite samples under weak identification, leading to non-standard distributions for the associated $t$-statistics.
-Figure~\ref{fig:cov_Fstat_un} illustrates this mechanism by plotting the first-stage $F$-statistic against the Kojevnikov-based TSLS standard errors.
-In the strong-first stage case, the relationship is approximately monotone and decreasing, with relatively few outliers.
-In contrast, under weak instruments the relationship becomes highly nonlinear: a nontrivial mass of realizations produces inflated standard errors even when the realized $F$-statistic is not particularly small.
-This further underscores that the observed distortions cannot be remedied by standard error corrections alone.

-In contrast, AR test, even with homoskedastic standard errors, delivers coverage probabilities close to the nominal level across all degree regimes and sample sizes.
-This holds both in sparse and dense networks, and persists even in cases where the first stage is weak and TSLS-based inference severely over-covers.
-The robustness of the AR test reflects its invariance to weak identification and remains valid even when the reduced-form and first-stage relationships are unstable.
-Meanwhile, the \emph{scaled} specification shows substantially more stable coverage behavior across degree regimes, although weak-instrument is likely when $\beta \to 1$.